MicrosoftDocs/dynamics-365-project-operations/articles/get-started/developer-notes/customizing-payment-terms.md

 # Developer notes for Payment terms

-When adding customized payment terms options to the account entity, developers must also add it to the option set in the **Quote customer** and **Project contract customer** entities.
+When a developer adds customized payment terms options to the account entity, they must also add it to the option set in the **Quote customer** and **Project contract customer** entities.
-Not adding the customized payment terms options, can result in the following error message displaying in all scenarios that involve the creation of a quote customer or a project contract customer.
+If the developer doesn't add the customized payment terms options, can result in the following error message displaying in all scenarios that involve the creation of a quote customer or a project contract customer.

 **Example of the Exception Message:**